 Picking out the ideal medication for opioid withdrawal symptoms hasn’t been easy either.
 Not all drugs can handle the intense symptoms, but Propranolol seems to be getting attention.

 Propranolol is a powerful blocking agent with the potential to manage opioid withdrawal.
 Research is still limited, although a report noted Propranolol’s ability to disrupt memory.
 This suggests that Propranolol can inhibit memories associated with the pleasures of opioid use, which could then decrease the risk of a relapse.

 Propranolol is often prescribed in smaller doses so that patients get to prevent unwanted side effects.
 However, these small amounts have not proven to be effective in managing acute physical symptoms of withdrawal issues.
 The drug can work more on the psychological aspect of opioid withdrawal and less on the physical symptoms.

 The sooner you start detoxifying the body, the better.
 Enroll in a substance abuse recovery program near Fort Worth, like Stonegate Center Creekside for men or Stonegate Center Hilltop for women, for a quick and safe recovery.
 Anyone who needs a long-term medical detox for opioid abuse can make the most of this type of therapy.

 Propranolol for Benzodiazepine Withdrawal

 Benzodiazepines are one of the most used and abused sedative-hypnotics on the market.
 They are just as dangerous as opioids.
-Over 100 million Benzodiazepine prescriptions were written in the U.S in 2009, statistics show.
+More than 1 in 8 American adults use benzodiazepines, but 17% of them misuse these powerful medications.

 Propranolol for Nicotine Withdrawal